Pragya2019/Xylella_MLST_ONT/README.md

 ```
 blastn -db /Path_to_/MLSTdatabase -num_threads 8 -task megablast -outfmt 6 -max_hsps 1 -max_target_seqs 1 -query /path_to_fasta | grep "malF_" | awk '{print $2}' | sort | uniq -c | sort -nk1 -r $> malF_blast.txt
 ```
-This an be reapeated for all genes and txt files for genes are visualized on the screen to kbow the most abundant alleles.
+This is repeated for all genes and txt files for genes are visualized on the screen to know the most abundant alleles.
 Correct alleles should be adundance.The sequence type is known from the Xylella fastidiosa MLST profile from PubMLST.
-Rest of the steps are needed when there is need to make consensus for each gene and automation for knowing sequence types.
+Rest of the steps are needed when there is a need to make consensus for each gene for automation to know sequence types.

 ## Step_5 Subset reads
 ```